ehusted01/reef/reports/report_1.md

 - Set up the project skeleton for Xamarin & Monogame

 David
--Learn about UsageStatsManager query is completed
+- Learn about UsageStatsManager query is completed